 Eventually, after what seemed like whatever the equivalent of millennia are in a parareality with no use for gradations of time, normality would jolt back in with the brief and quickly faded out thrill of the Wimbledon/Cricket opening music.
 And yet even the phenomenon itself seemed to last for longer than it actually did; by 1986, with the rolling out of a structured BBC daytime service, and the associated move towards branded and strip-stranded children’s programming, that five minute black hole of time had all but collapsed in on itself under the combined onslaught of But First… This and the prototype version of The O-Zone with Andy Crane reading out the top ten in a leather jacket.
 The BBC did try to harness its reality-warping properties with daytime schedule staple Five To Eleven, which offered a five minute window for ‘reflection’ as bland actors read out bland poetry and some panpipe music played over a photo of a gorilla, but that simply made time appear to be moving very very slowly, not stopped completely.
 It just wasn’t the same thing at all.

 Whether C.P. and Qwikstitch ever managed to find their way off Junkus Minor is something that, frankly, nobody knows nor cares about.
 But in a completely unintended sense, their adventures took them into a realm of scientific improbability that even present day Doctor Who would have had second thoughts about.
 Well, possibly.

-You can find an expanded version of this feature, with much more on the compelling tedium of eighties Holiday Morning television, in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature, with much more on the compelling tedium of eighties Holiday Morning television, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.